-What to Expect from Gestational Diabetes Testing
+What to Expect from a Gestational Diabetes Test

-While being a surrogate does not raise the odds of developing gestational diabetes, there are certain elements of a surrogate pregnancy that may contribute to a more significant insulin resistance and, as a result, the development of gestational diabetes.
+All women are tested for gestational diabetes during their pregnancy.
+While being a surrogate does not raise the odds of developing gestational diabetes, there are certain elements of a surrogate pregnancy that may contribute to more significant insulin resistance and the development of gestational diabetes.

-According to the Mayo clinic, the risk for developing gestational diabetes rises with the following factors:
+According to the Mayo Clinic, the risk for developing gestational diabetes rises with the following factors:

 - Excessive weight